rnapier/cocoaphony-blog/source/_posts/2019-04-20-start-with-a-protocol.markdown

 How do I know this won't go well?
 I'll discuss it much more in depth later, but Request is a protocol with associated type (PAT).
 Any time you create a PAT, you should ask yourself "will I ever want to put this in an Array?"
 If the answer is yes, you don't want a PAT.
 Requests are certainly something you'd want to put in an Array.
 Lists of pending requests, lists of requests that need to be retried, request priority queues.
 There are lots of reasons to put a Request in an Array.

 You might be tempted to look for a work-around, but don't.
 Type-eraser?
 No. Generalized Existential?!?! ...no...
 Even if you find some "work-around" to the problem at hand you'll run into other walls very quickly (and I've seen that again and again).
-That `can only be used as a generic constraint` is actually telling you something important.
+That "can only be used as a generic constraint" is telling you something important.
 This isn't a problem with Swift.
 This just isn't what PATs are for.
-We'll get to what they're for soon, but the basic problem here is starting with a protocol before we even know what algorithm we want to write.
+There are other tools for this problem.
+We'll get to what PATs are for soon, but the basic problem here is starting with a protocol before we even know what algorithm we want to write.

 So what does "know the algorithm" look like in practice?
 Glad you asked.
 Stay tuned for part two.